- Download our Delhi Schools Guide

 As the capital city, New Delhi’s economy is incredibly diverse and welcomes skilled expats in a variety of fields.
-Whether job seekers are looking for entry-level or graduate posts, freelancing gigs or office-based work, they are likely to find something.
+Whether job seekers are looking for entry-level or graduate posts, freelancing gigs or office-based work, they are likely to find something suitable.
 Large employers include communication, media, sales and marketing in both the government and big multinational companies.

 Job market in Delhi

 IT and telecommunications are the major employers in Delhi.
-As Delhi becomes a more affluent city, local consumer appetites grow and the city's retail industry flourishes.
+As the city grows in affluence, local consumer appetites grow and the its retail industry flourishes.
 A large proportion of expats hired to work in these industries will be of senior management level, though graduate and entry-level jobs are also available.
-Contracts are usually fairly short term as the intention is for expats to train local staff to eventually take over those jobs.
+Contracts are usually fairly short term as the intention is for expats to train local staff to eventually take over those roles.

 As the capital of India, Delhi is home to numerous foreign embassies, and diplomats make up a sizeable portion of the expat population in the city.
 There are also various international organisations and regional UN offices based in the city.

 Finance and import/export companies may be more inclined to set up shop in Mumbai, while the real IT heavyweights are often diverted to Bengaluru.
-Nevertheless, Delhi plays host to both industries and many more, including manufacturing, media, tourism and general professional-level jobs such as engineering and designing.
+Nevertheless, Delhi plays host to both industries and many more, including manufacturing, media, tourism, and there are plenty of opportunities in engineering and design as well.

-Expanding the job search to areas surrounding New Delhi effectively broadens one's options, and jobs in real estate, marketing and the automotive industry can be found in cities such as Noida and Gurgaon.
+Expanding the job search to areas surrounding New Delhi broadens a job seeker's options significantly, and jobs in real estate, marketing and the automotive industry can be found in cities such as Noida and Gurgaon.

 Finding a job in Delhi